felangel/bloc/docs/faqs.md

 ## State Not Updating

-❔ **Question**: I'm yielding a state in my bloc but the UI is not updating.
+❔ **Question**: I'm emitting a state in my bloc but the UI is not updating.
 What am I doing wrong?

 💡 **Answer**: If you're using Equatable make sure to pass all properties to the props getter.